rodriggj/graphql_by_example/readme.md

 # GraphQL

+> **OBJECTIVES**
+> The objective of this readme file is to provide a high-level starter GraphQL discovery.
+The readme file will provide an explanation of:
+>
+> 1. What is GraphQL
+> 2. How does it compare to alterantive API implmentation options -- specifically REST?
+> 3. What are the benefits of GraphQL?
+> 4. What is the process of getting a GraphQL API created?

 ## What is GraphQL
 Graphql is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of your data in your API, gives the client the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables the power of developer tools.